Andrew Williams

 Solution

-Designed a custom 3x3 macropad PCB using KiCad, integrating mechanical switches, diodes, and a microcontroller for reliable key scanning.
-Assembled and soldered the hardware, then developed and flashed custom QMK firmware in C to define keymaps, layers, and macro behavior.
+I designed a custom 3×3 macropad PCB using KiCad, integrating mechanical switches, diodes, and an Arduino microcontroller.
+I assembled and soldered the hardware, then developed and flashed custom QMK firmware in C to define keymaps, layers, and macro behavior.

 The firmware configuration emphasized modularity and flexibility, allowing the device to be easily reprogrammed and adapted to different workflows without hardware changes.